Announcing Poly Crepe de Chine!

-Buddie Rich on drums (performing from 1930's to 80's) judo black belt, bit of a temper, singing his favourite song 'It's not easy being green'!
+Buddie Rich on drums (performing from 1930's to the 80's) judo black belt, bit of a temper, singing his favourite song 'It's not easy being green'!

-and on Marimba, yes, Marimba - the outrageous 'Glorious' Gloria Parker (performing from 1920 to 1980 and still alive and well, and living in Long Island) wearing a turquoise halter neck ensemble and Stanley Hagler jewels!
+and on Marimba, yes, Marimba - the outrageous 'Glorious' Gloria Parker (performing from 1920 to 1980 and still alive and well, and living in Long Island) wearing a home made turquoise halter neck ensemble and Stanley Hagler jewels!

 It's a hard life being a genius... that vital flame that burns too soon... and what did they give us?